Anthrino/WiFiX/README.md

 # WiFiX

-Android App to analyse Wifi Network strength combined with additional information related to the Wireless Access Point and connection history of the device.
+Android App to analyse Wifi Network strength which also displays additional information related to the Wireless Access Point along with  connection history of the device.